 R.E.
 (Come and See)

-This term our learning adventure is Amazon Adventure.
-The lead subject for this topic is Geography and children will be:
+This term our learning adventure is the Ancient Greeks.
+The lead subject for this topic is history and children will be learning about:

 This half term we will be focusing on learning key greetings, the days and months of the year, saying the date and counting up to thirty.